Overall Operations Effectiveness (OOE)

 Michael Porter explains that operational effectiveness mainly refers to performing activities better than those of competitors.
 Operational effectiveness includes, according to Porter, but is not limited to efficiency.
 It refers to a number of practices that allow a company to make better use of input by, for example, reducing defects or producing products faster.

-Improve decision making in the plant
+Overall Operations Effectiveness can helpe to improve decision making in the plant

 OOE’s are used to improve the decision-making process.
 This applies when organizations increase manufacturing capacity, as well as when they try to improve productivity and / or create flexibility and scalability in their operations.